Appearance and character of Wolfgang Amadeus Mozart: Personality and beliefs

+[T]ook the first movement to be rehearsed–it was the Allegro of one of his symphonies–very, very fast.
+Scarcely twenty bars were played and–it was easy to predict–the orchestra lagged behind the proper tempo, dragging.
+Mozart stopped, pointed out how they were at fault, called 'Ancora' and began once again just as fast.
+The result was the same.
+He did everything to hold the tempo steady; once he pounded out the beat so powerfully that one of his magnificently worked steel shoe-buckles broke in pieces; but it was all in vain.

+Mozart's impatience with scenarios of this kind was also reiterated by his widow in a recount she made to Vincent and Mary Novello: 'occasionally [Wolfgang] would stamp with his foot when impatient, or things to not go correctly in the orchestra'.
+This, perhaps, raises questions about the authenticity of historically informed performance practices in regards to tempo and articulation.

 On this social nonconformism that Mozart displayed throughout his life, it is worth mentioning the parting of ways with who had been his patron and protector since childhood, Hieronymus von Colloredo, Prince-Archbishop of Salzburg, who had an excellent relationship with the composer's father.
 Mozart never officially ceased to be a musician at the archiepiscopal court of Salzburg.
 Because of his cheerful and cosmopolitan spirit, the composer gradually distanced himself from the archbishop, who considered him "an insolent young man."
 Colloredo summoned him to Vienna in 1781 to deliver an ultimatum for his irresponsible attitude; Mozart arrived in the city to meet him on 16 March.
 At this meeting, a harsh confrontation took place between the two, which led to the presentation of a letter of resignation by Mozart, and concluded with the famous "farewell kick" that Count Arco, a member of the archbishop's court, gave Mozart in the backside.
 The archbishop, aware of Mozart's worth as a composer, refused to sign the letter of resignation that Mozart had presented to him, making Mozart for the rest of his days a runaway vassal, a dangerous condition in 18th century Europe.

 In correspondence with his father, Mozart recounts how the meeting with Count Arco unfolded:

 What a way to soften people up!
 He did not dare, out of cowardice, to say anything to the Archbishop and kept me in suspense for a month before finally kicking me in the ass.
 That's a hell of a thing to do!